 Generally, a heart transplant follows this process:

-After the surgery, you may be taken to a recovery room before being taken to the intensive care unit (ICU) to be closely monitored for several days.
-Or you may be taken directly to the ICU from the operating room.
-You will be connected to machines that will constantly display your electrocardiogram (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen level.
-Heart transplant surgery requires an in-hospital stay of 7 to 14 days, or even longer.
+After the surgery, someone will take you to the recovery room or the intensive care unit (ICU) and monitor you closely for several days.
+A nurse will connect you to machines that will display your electrocardiogram (ECG) tracing, blood pressure, other pressure readings, breathing rate, and your oxygen level.
+Heart transplant surgery requires a hospital stay of 7 to 14 days, or even longer.

-You will have a tube in your throat so that your breathing can be assisted with a breathing machine (ventilator) until you are stable enough to breathe on your own.
+You will have a tube in your throat that connects to a breathing machine (ventilator) until you are stable enough to breathe on your own.
 The breathing tube may stay in for a few hours up to several days, depending on your case.
 As you recover and start to breathe on your own, the breathing machine will be adjusted to allow you to take over more of the breathing.
-When you are able to breathe completely on your own and are able to cough, the breathing tube will be removed.
+When you are able to breathe completely on your own and are able to cough, your doctor will remove the breathing tube.

 You may get pain medicine as needed, either by a nurse, or by giving it yourself by pushing a button attached to a device connected to your IV line.